Author and Editor: Dr. Kelvin Thompson

 It is our hope that placing a systemic emphasis on intentional design will negate the ill effects of over-reliance on publisher-provided materials and other less mindful decisions.

 What thoughts do others have?
-Please share your thoughts with our TOPkit Community on Discord!
+Please share your thoughts with our TOPkit community on LinkedIn!

 Until next month,